Aeon (band)

-Aeon is a death metal band that formed in Östersund, Sweden, in 1999.
-The band comprises vocalist Tommy Dahlström, guitarists Sebastian Nilsson and Daniel Dlimi, bassist Tony Östman and drummer Timo Häkkinen.
-The band released its debut album, Bleeding the False, in 2005; and the second album Rise to Dominate in 2007, after signing a record deal with Metal Blade Records.
-The band's third album, Path of Fire, was released in 2010 and Aeons Black in 2012.
+Aeon is a death metal band formed in Östersund, Sweden, in 1999.
+The band comprises vocalist Tommy Dahlström, guitarists Sebastian Nilsson and Daniel Dlimi, bassist Tony Östman, and drummer Timo Häkkinen.
+The band released its debut album, Bleeding the False, in 2005, and follow-up album Rise to Dominate in 2007, after signing a record deal with Metal Blade Records.
+The band's third album, Path of Fire, was released in 2010, and Aeons Black in 2012.

 According to AllMusic, Aeon plays an "uncommonly intense, technically proficient, high-velocity brand of death metal".

 History

 Formation and Bleeding the False (1999–2005)

-Aeon was formed in the Swedish town of Östersund in 1999 by vocalist Tommy Dahlström, guitarists Sebastian Nilsson and Morgan Nordbakk, bassist Johan Hjelm and drummer Arttu Malkki of the newly broken up band Defaced Creation, in order to proceed with more modern style of death metal.
-A demo was recorded that year including the songs "Return of Apolluon", "Eternal Hate", "With Blood they Pay", "The Awakening", "Bloodlust" and "Hell Unleashed".
+Aeon was formed in the Swedish town of Östersund in 1999 by vocalist Tommy Dahlström, guitarists Sebastian Nilsson and Morgan Nordbakk, bassist Johan Hjelm, and drummer Arttu Malkki of the then-newly broken up band Defaced Creation, in order to play more modern death metal.
+They recorded a demo that year including the songs "Return of Apolluon", "Eternal Hate", "With Blood they Pay", "The Awakening", "Bloodlust" and "Hell Unleashed".

 In 2001, Aeon released Dark Order EP, with the same track list as the demo, via Necropolis Records.
-That year, Nordbakk was replaced by Daniel Dlimi, who subsequently started to contribute also as a songwriter.
-In 2002, after Malkki left the band, Aeon was joined by Nils Fjellström and started to work on a studio album, which was recorded from October 2003 to February 2004 and released in September 2005 under the title Bleeding the False through Unique Leader record label.
+That year, Nordbakk was replaced with Daniel Dlimi, who started to contribute as a songwriter.
+In 2002, after Malkki left the band, Nils Fjellström joined Aeon and they started to work on a studio album, which was recorded from October 2003 to February 2004 and released in September 2005 under the title Bleeding the False through Unique Leader record label.